smacke/ffsubsync/README.md

 You should now be able to autosynchronize subtitles using the hotkey `Ctrl+Shift+S` (only enabled while subtitles are present).

+# How It Works
+The synchronization algorithm operates in 3 steps:
+1. Discretize video and subtitles by time into 10ms windows.
+2. For each 10ms window, determine whether that window contains speech.
+   This is trivial to do for subtitles (we just determine whether any subtitle is "on" during each time window);
+   for video, use an off-the-shelf voice audio detector (VAD) like the one built into [webrtc](https://webrtc.org/).
+3. Now we have two binary strings: one for the subtitles, and one for the video.
+   Try to align these strings by matching 0's with 0's and 1's with 1's.
+We score these alignments as (# matching digits) - (# mismatched digits).

+The resulting alignment from step 3 determines how to offset the subtitles in time so that they are properly aligned with the video.
+Because the binary strings are fairly long (millions of digits for video longer than an hour), the naive O(n^2) strategy for scoring all alignments is unacceptable.
+Instead, we use the fact that "scoring all alignments" is a convolution operation and can be implemented with the Fast Fourier Transform (FFT), bringing the complexity down to O(n log n).

 # Future Work
 The prototype VLC patch is very experimental -- it was developed under pressure